Skip to content

 The best AI interface requires five years of nerd knowledge

 They are just trying to force normies into the terminal.
-That is my honest read on a lot of the current AI coding tools.
-Claude Code, Codex CLI, all of it — powerful tools locked behind decades of accumulated Unix knowledge.
+That is my read on current AI coding tools.
+Claude Code, Codex CLI, all of it.
+Capable tools locked behind decades of Unix knowledge.
 The command line is the most agent-friendly interface we have, but most people cannot use it.

 Based on observations about AI coding tool accessibility from early 2026.